tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

 ```
 Initially this may look more complicated then the Selenium IDE command steps, but really the only difference is that we are explicitly finding the elements we want to act on before acting, which was was more implicit in Selenium IDE.

-Converting this to an MS Test is not difficult, but we will want to wrap the tests in a using statement so that driver gets properly disposed (MS Test doesn&#8217;t run cleanup properly when an exception occurs).
+Converting this to an MS Test is not difficult, but we will want to wrap the tests in a using statement so that driver gets properly disposed (MS Test doesn't run cleanup properly when an exception occurs).

 ```csharp
 [TestMethod]